Move-In & Move-Out

 A: You can obtain your UH Mānoa ID Card, now known as the Mānoa One Card, at the Campus Center Ticket, Information and ID Office after you have registered for classes.
 See manoa.hawaii.edu/onecard/getyouronecard/ for more information.

 Approximately two to three weeks prior to the end of the semester, the hall staff will begin posting check-out information.
 Specific details for end of semester check-outs will be distributed via e-mail and/or a memo in the resident’s mailbox and/or a floor meeting.
 Please remember, the resident is responsible for reading and following ALL instructions.
 Specific instructions will vary from hall to hall.
 It is important that all procedures are followed or the resident may be subject to financial penalties.
-If a room is not completely vacated, or abandoned items are not reclaimed, a packing and storage fee of a minimum of $50 per person will be assessed.
-If a resident is checking out prior to the end of the semester, please contact the hall staff for specific instructions.

 - All personal belongings must be removed (prior to room inspection).
 Trash must also be removed and properly disposed.